 There are many shops selling planner stickers (in addition to mine!) so you can find just about any sticker sized to fit the exact planner you’re using whether it’s the Erin Condren Life Planner (ECLP), Plum Paper, Day Designer, Simplified Planner, Happy Planner etc.

-If you like my style of planner sticks these are the main pre-sized stickers that I have:
+If you like my style of planner stickers, these are the main pre-sized stickers that I have:

 - ECLP Full box size